watson-developer-cloud/swift-sdk/Quickstart.md

 <img src="./images/cartfile.png" width="400">

-4) Run "carthage update --platform iOS" from the command line at the root of the project.
+4) Run `carthage update --platform iOS` from the command line at the root of the project.
 If you receive a compile failure for the framework AlamofireObjectMapper, run the command again.

 <img src="./images/runCarthage.png" width="500">